iamHrithikRaj/gip/README.md

 ## Installation

-### One-Line Install (Build from Source)
+### One-Line Install

 You can install Gip with a single command.
-This will clone the repository to a temporary location, build it, and install it to your user folder.
+This will download the latest pre-built binary for your platform and install it to your user folder.

 **Windows (PowerShell):**
 ```powershell